Ensure that every challenge solution is 100% unique

 Turning the feature on for your screening assessment

-First, navigate to your screening assessment's settings, and turn on output modification.
-This will add an option when selecting challenges to filter by cheat-proof challenges.
+First, navigate to your assessment's settings, and scroll to Cheating prevention.
+Turn on the setting to cheat-proof eligible challenges.

-When selecting challenges for your assessment, turn on View cheat-proof challenges.
+When selecting challenges for your assessment, filter by cheat-proof challenges.

 Cheat-proof challenges will have a spy icon next to them to indicate that they require a 100% unique solution that cannot be found online.